Preschool care and education

-Most children here - 95% of them - get some form of ECE, usually for 20-22 hours a week.
+Most children in New Zealand (95%) get some form of ECE, usually for 20-22 hours a week.
 For three and four year olds, the first 20 hours are fully funded by the government.

 Various government bodies set a national curriculum, ensure standards are maintained in every ECE centre, and control teacher quality.

 Register your child

 New Zealand has lots of ECE services, but demand is high.
-Places can be hard to get, especially in the bigger cities and towns, so check early that the pre-school you’re interested in actually has room for your child.
+Places can be hard to get, especially in the bigger cities and towns.
+So check early that the pre-school you are interested in has room for your child.